 Overview

-A due process hearing may address an argument about the eligibility, evaluation, placement, individualized education program (IEP), provision of special education, or procedural protections of state and federal law for students with disabilities.
+A due process hearing may address a dispute about the eligibility, evaluation, placement, individualized education program (IEP), provision of special education, or procedural protections of state and federal law for students with disabilities.

-A parent or school district may file for a hearing.
+A parent or a school may file for a hearing.
 A school district may not request a hearing on a parent's failure or refusal to consent to initial evaluation or initial placement of a child in a special education program or on a parent's written revocation of consent for further receipt of all special education and related services.
+Hearing requests may also be filed to challenge the Department of Elementary and Secondary Education's assignment of local education agency (LEA) responsibility.

-Once a hearing date is scheduled, parties have the option of going to settlement conference or advisory opinion.
+Once a hearing date is scheduled, parties voluntarily retain the option of going to mediation or in certain circumstances have the option of going to a settlement conference.
 These options allow for compromise and do not go before a hearing officer.

 You do not need to have an attorney at the due process hearing; you may represent yourself.